 - when you pay someone for products or services, now you have “business” – especially if there’s a commitment of ongoing payments for ongoing products & services.

 - for business to be sustaining it must survive and thrive – or customers will go somewhere else and the business will die.
 A complementing force is the natural drive God put in man to be successful in the work we do on earth and work/aspire to improve our situations (several scriptures – eg, Eccl 5, and Paul says “if a slave can better his condition, he should do so…” 1 Cor 7:21).

 - those who hold the key to a business thriving – by gifting & influence, or strategic position, or both – have the power to direct the actions of the business and staff.
 This is all as it should be and no one would question it for normal business.

 - the power these leaders have naturally produces various flavors of “fear” and “man-pleasing” machinery among those dependent on the success of the business.
 These “dependents” are those who rely on the business for their own livelihood (“staff”), but also those relying on the goods & services, depending on how much they value them.
 If the business is a monopoly, the dependence of the latter is absolute.

 Again, this is all fine in the context of normal business, but the whole activity gets twisted and becomes a nightmare of sin in the context of the church.

-- the services we’re paying for is spiritual leadership in our lives (a wrong idea, but for the moment, picture the level of dependency we feel here), the spiritual/social environment we need as spiritual & human beings, and much of the relational context in which we fulfill God’s commands (loving & serving one another).
+- the services we’re paying for is spiritual leadership in our lives (a wrong idea since Jesus is the only Head and we now operate like a body with different members, but for the moment, picture the level of dependency we feel here), the spiritual/social environment we need as spiritual & human beings, and much of the relational context in which we fulfill God’s commands (loving & serving one another).